daniel-yj-yang/ml/model_training/README.md

 ## <a href="./gradient_descent">Gradient Descent</a>

-A first-order iterative optimization algorithm that finds a local minimum of a differentiable function.
+A **first-order** (namely, an algorithm that requires at least one first-derivative/gradient) iterative optimization algorithm that finds a local minimum of a differentiable function.